varshagiri/TRGN-510---Final-Project-/README.md

 `ls`

-Result: '\home\varsha\Alz' should contain the fastq file
+Result: '/home/varsha/Alz' should contain the fastq file

 11. Exit the server